Robert McBride (police officer): After apartheid

-Three of the Ekurhuleni metro police involved in removing McBride from the accident scene, Patrick Johnston, Stanley Segathevan and Ithumeleng Koko initially supported McBride but subsequently gave "damning statements" to the South African Police.
+Three of the Ekurhuleni metro police involved in removing McBride from the accident scene, Patrick Johnston, Stanley Segathevan and Ithumeleng Koko initially supported McBride, but subsequently gave "damning statements" to the South African Police.
 Thereafter, it was reported that on 4 July 2007 McBride and a number of cars of Ekurhuleni metro police detained and intimidated Patrick Johnston at a petrol station, on the pretext that he was driving a car with tinted windows which is against South African traffic law.
 Segathevan joined Johnston, and members of the Boksburg SAPS Task Force arrived at the scene.
 McBride is alleged to have abused the SAPS members.

 Johnston and Segathevan were arrested by the Ekurhuleni metro police, but Henk Strydom, Boksburg's senior public prosecutor, declined to prosecute due to "insufficient evidence and a case totally without merit", and Johnston and Segathevan obtained a court interdict to protect them from McBride and the Ekurhuleni Metro Police Department, as they claimed McBride had made death threats against them, which McBride denied.
 McBride was charged with drunken driving, fraud and defeating the ends of justice following the car accident.
 In his defence he produced a medical certificate stating that he was suffering from hypoglycaemia (low blood sugar).
 The doctor who gave him the certificate is facing charges of fraud and defeating the ends of justice with regard to the certificate.

-In 2011 the Constitutional Court found in The Citizen 1978 Pty (Ltd) and others v Mcbride 2011 (4) SA 191 (CC) that Mcbride may be called a murderer.
+In 2011 the Constitutional Court found in The Citizen 1978 Pty (Ltd) and others v Mcbride 2011 (4) SA 191 (CC) that McBride, due to his role in the night club bombing, may legally be called a murderer.

 In July 2021, McBride was suspended from his position as head of the foreign branch of the State Security Agency.
 The SAA would not reveal if his dismissal was related to a failed SSA operation earlier in 2021, where four South African spies were caught and left stranded in Maputo, Mozambique.
 The spies were returned to South Africa after the intervention of state security minister Ayanda Dlodlo.